algosup/2024-2025-project-4-web-fpga-team-5/documents/management/weeklyReports/weeklyReport6.md

 ## Challenges & Risks

-- Get the anwser of the customer the last week
+- Get the answer of the customer the last week
 - Get ready for the oral presentation
 - Be able to fix last issues on the code